maxecoulter/General/README.md

  **-c comparisons** The genotypes you want to compare.
 One or more comparisons in this format: genotype2-genotype1, genotype3-genotype1.
 Warning: Different comparisons may have different similarities, so you may want to run one at a time with paramters set for each one.
 Also make sure genotype names match genotype names in your -d input file, otherwise nothing will work!')

- **-chrom chromosomes** Optional: The chromosomes you want to visualise. e.g chr1H,chr2H'.
+ **-chrom chromosomes** Optional: The chromosomes you want to visualise. e.g chr1H,chr2H.
 Default will display all.

- **-cutoff** Optional: Percentage similarity cutoff for determining alleles', default = 90.
+ **-cutoff** Optional: Percentage similarity cutoff for determining alleles, default = 90.
 Use the histogram to set this value correctly

  **-step_size** Step size (int).
 Small value (1) can give more accurate introgression intervals, but will be fuzzy.
 Large value for sharp intervals, but loss of accuracy', default = 10